sifatsiddik/sifatsiddik.github.io/index.md

 ## Projects

-These include selected coursework and personal initiatives with real-world applications in urban planning, GIS, and data science.
+These include selected projects from work and courses.
+Click on them to find more details.

 <div class="projects-grid">